Making it easier to grow your law firm

 6. Add Inline Email Security to your cyber security toolkit.
 This application blocks malicious emails or files before they enter a user’s mailbox, scanning every email and providing a high level of protection for every user.

-7. Use a different password for every different website you use and ideally change the passwords on a monthly basis.
+7. Use a strong, unique password for every different website you use and change them ideally on a monthly basis.

 8. Consider Web Filtering.
 This technology prevents users from accessing certain websites or URLs and prevents the user’s browser loading any pages from such sites.